-Take a Fully-Accredited Landscape Design Course
+Take an Online Landscape Design Course

 Considering this, it’s important to remember that if you’re interested in starting an independent landscape design business of your own, you will need to brush up on your bookkeeping and marketing skills as well (for all landscape design students of NYIAD, this is thoroughly covered step-by-step in your curriculum and you’ll do some projects to help make sure you’re prepared), unless you have the budget to hire secretarial help.

 If you’d rather interview for a role under the larger umbrella of a landscape design or landscape architecture firm, the role you’ll likely be looking for will be to assist senior designers or architects with large scale design projects.

 Beyond these two most common professional pathways, there are plenty of other landscape designers who find extremely rewarding roles within garden or plant nursery centers.
 It’s becoming more and more popular for large garden centers to offer consultation services to shoppers who are looking to update their landscapes but aren’t quite sure how.
 Similar to how some large department stores offer in-house personal shoppers, your role would be to work with clients and guide them in their purchasing decisions and impending design projects.